AudioKit/AudioKit/INSTALL-iOS.md

 	* Look for the **User Header Search Paths** setting, point it to the location of the `AudioKit` directory, make sure to set it to **recursive**.
 If your project directory is parallel to the AudioKit repository, this path will be `../../AudioKit/AudioKit`.

 ### Using the Static Libraries
 No further steps needed, just make sure you are indeed linking with the `libAudioKit iOS Static.a` library.

-Remember: your entire application is now bound by the terms of the GNU LGPL library.
+Remember: *your entire application is now bound by the terms of the [GNU LGPL license](http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License)*.

 ### Using the Dynamic Frameworks